ionianCTF/URL-Shortener/README.md

 # Url-shortener

-## Possibly not working atm as the heroku free trial puts the server on idle mode
+## May not be working atm as the heroku free trial puts the server on idle mode

 ## [Try it out!](https://sleepy-bardeen-e624dd.netlify.app/)